confluentinc/ksql/docs/faq.rst

 Will KSQL work with Confluent Cloud?
 ====================================

+Yes.
 Running KSQL against an Apache Kafka cluster running in the cloud is pretty straight forward.
 For more information, see :ref:`install_ksql-ccloud`.

 ====================================================================
 Will KSQL work with a Apache Kafka cluster secured using Kafka ACLs?